LUMC/sentinel/src/sphinx/users_introduction.rst

 To address this issue, we developed Sentinel.
 Sentinel is a database designed to store various metrics of various sequencing analysis pipeline runs.
 It provides a systematic way of storing and querying these metrics, with various filter and selection capabilities.
-We believe that only after gathering enough data points, can one makes an informed decision about his / her sequencing experiment.
+We believe that gathering sufficient data points is the first step to make informed decisions about a sequencing experiment.

 At a Glance